 We believe success in addiction recovery is greatly influenced by the total continuum of care.
 Once a patient has completed drug rehabilitation at a facility, the journey has only just begun.
 Routine, access and social pressures often wear away at a rehabilitated addict when they return home.
 Knowing this, we have invested in post-treatment care, or aftercare, where our patients who have completed drug rehab can reintegrate with the broader world in a safe, nurturing environment.

 Consider these questions when comparing drug addiction recovery centers.
 In this stressful time, we hope you find a rehab center that provides your loved one with the best chance of long-term recovery.
 If you’re considering The Recovery Village, review the video below, and contacts us if you think we might be able to help.
+We may be able to assist you if you are looking for drug rehab treatment in Rochester to other cities across the country.

 Addiction Medicine: Closing the Gap between Science and Practice.
 New York, NY: National Center on Addiction and Substance Abuse at Columbia University (CASA Columbia).
 2012.